Discover more from ukraine@war

 Ukraine's effort to survive an onslaught of a superpower requires, and will continue to require, significant material resources and funds.
 In 2023, the significant volumes of military and technical assistance from partner countries must remain the material core of Ukraine’s resistance.
 After all, despite own losses due to Russia sanctions, dependence on Russian energy and individual attempts to pacify Russia, no country will ever be forgiven in world history for appeasing a blood-thirsty predator that gets further intoxicated on the blood it sheds.

 Another factor is the direct threat of the use by Russia, under certain circumstances, of tactical nuclear weapons.
-Battles on the territory of Ukraine have already demonstrated how much the Russian Federation neglects the issues of global nuclear security even in a conventional war.
-In particular, since July 2022, Russian troops have set up a military base at the Zaporizhia Nuclear Power Plant, deploying heavy artillery, including BM-30 Smerch multiple rocket launchers, on its premises.
+Battles on the territory of Ukraine have already demonstrated how much the Russian Federation neglects the issues of global nuclear security even in a conventional war5.
+In particular, since July 2022, Russian troops have set up a military base at the Zaporizhia Nuclear Power Plant, deploying heavy artillery, including BM-30 Smerch multiple rocket launchers, on its premises6.

 It is hard to imagine that even nuclear strikes will allow Russia to break Ukraine's will to resist.
 But the threat that will emerge for the whole of Europe cannot be ignored.
 The possibility of direct involvement of the world's leading powers in a "limited" nuclear conflict, bringing closer the prospect of World War III, cannot be completely ruled out either.